-Existence of an ideal society with no offenses and crimes is a mere distant dream.
+The existence of an ideal society with no offenses and crimes is a mere distant dream.
 Every society in this world has to deal with crimes, offenses, and misunderstandings among the citizens.
 At times, the issue can also involve the government agencies as well.
 The rate of crime does vary from one country to the other, but the absolute eradication of crime is almost impossible.

 Therefore, every society in this world has a stringent mechanism to deal with such crimes and handle situations in a justified manner.
 Every society is governed by a set of rule and legal code of conduct.
-In order to implement such legal code of conduct, almost every society has a police force working day and night in order to safeguard and protect the interests of the society.
+In order to implement such a legal code of conduct, almost every society has a police force working day and night in order to safeguard and protect the interests of the society.

-Police forces of each society have their way of functioning and any citizen or even a visitor to the country can easily approach the police force for any issue at any point of time.
+Police forces of each society have their way of functioning and any citizen or even a visitor to the country can easily approach the police force for any issue at any point in time.
 They are in fact the citizens’ friends in need.
 But the people should be aware of the functioning of the police forces and the basic essential requirements they need to follow

-Whenever a crime takes place, it is the responsibility of the citizens, whether victims of the crime or a neutral observer or any socially responsible person, to inform the required authority, in this case the police, about the crime.
+Whenever a crime takes place, it is the responsibility of the citizens, whether victims of the crime or a neutral observer or any socially responsible person, to inform the required authority, in this case, the police, about the crime.
 The most relevant question here is how should the police be informed? how to file FIR online in India?
-The primary step would be to file a FIR.
+The primary step would be to file an FIR.

 What is FIR?